Museo Archeologico Regionale

 Chiesa di Santa Cita

-This 14th-century church is named after the patron saint of domestic servants.
-The Dominican priests who acquired the church in the 16th...
+Featuring sculptures by Antonio Gagini, this 14th-century church is named after the patron saint of domestic servants.
+The Dominican...

 Chiesa di Santa Maria di Valverde

-This puppet theatre is a charming low-tech choice for children (and adults), staging traditional shows with fabulous handcrafted puppets.
+This puppet theatre is a charming low-tech choice for children (and the child within), staging traditional, one-hour shows using...

 Piazza Olivella 24 · interesting places nearby